mine-man3000/DiscordBot/README.md

 ## Discord Bot
 very creative name...
 I know...

-in order to use the bot create a ``conf.json`` file at the root of the repo and put this in it
+In order to use the bot create a ``conf.json`` file at the root of the repo and put this in it:
 ```
 {
     "token": "<your token goes here>",